simonhw/campsite-bookings/README.md

 ![Terms and Conditons expanded](static/images/readme/tac-show.png)

+### User Bookings
+For a given logged in user who is not a staff member

 ## Responsiveness
 On small screen sizes, namely mobiles, the website is displayed with content in a scrollable single column.
 This design was chosen as it is a comfortable and familiar experience for mobile users.